tabarra/txAdmin/docs/translation.md

 # Translation Support
-txAdmin supports translation  in over 25 languages for the in-game interface (menu/warn) and chat messages, as well as discord warnings.
+txAdmin supports translation for over 30 languages for the in-game interface (menu/warn) and chat messages, as well as discord warnings.

 ## Custom locales: